industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ## Installation of necessary applications

+In order to try out the main functionalities of SIMATIC AX Trace Diagnostics application and the application example itself, the following applications should be installed on your IED or IEVD:

 ## Adding the PLC (configuration of the PLC connection)

 ## Adding and running the trace jobs